Stateware/Dav3i/doc/FrontEndArchitecture.md

  * `g_Toggles` : variable containing settings toggles
  * `g_HMSID` : stat ID representing which stat is heat mapped
  * `g_HMSYear` : variable representing the year for which HMS data is desired
- * `g_isSum` : boolean variable that represents whether graph is to be sum or individualized data (true if user wants sum)

 It also includes the function prototype for the ASDS nodes. (defined in section 2.4)